SamFHarrison/weather-app/README.md

 - Create a error listener that dynamically displays error notications.
 - Refactor how `searchedLocations` is reset `onSelect`.
 - Design system
-  - Create root css variables for spacing.
+  - Create root CSS variables for spacing.
   - Create utility classes for typography.
   - Create `.glass-container` utility class.
 - Could implement a library like `clsx` in the `<Toggle />` component.